 A lot of expatriates and newbies who move to Jeddah, have a hard time finding material for their crafty needs.
 Jeddah is a commercial capital of Saudi Arabia.
 In all my travels around the Kingdom, I must tell you, I have not found any city to be more resourceful than Jeddah.
 You can find everything here!
 You just need to know where to look.
 Sometimes, you may feel a little disheartened when you don’t find something but trust me, it is not because it is not available here… you just haven’t looked where you should be!

 One thing, I would like to point out, is that this list will never be complete because Jeddah is a big city and there are things brought in all the time and new places starting and old ones closing down.
 This list is just my experience of where I have seen what.
 Although I try to keep it updated but sometimes I may just not be aware if there are changes to a location or the items they have.
 That said, I would also like to add that I have only searched for places that are closer to me and where I frequent.
 There are many places that I have never been to, like South Jeddah for example.
 My advice to anyone searching for craft supplies is that you should always start from near you or somewhere where there are like minded people.
 The locals are usually very friendly and I have often asked my Saudi friends and they usually knew where to direct me.
 Expatriates who have been living here longer know too.
 So ask around you first.
 There are many Jeddah Facebook groups too.
 Somebody will surely answer you.

 We are talking about crafts supplies today.
 Crafts like crochet, knitting, tatting, macramé, scrapbooking, beading and jewellery making, quilting, embroidery and sewing, General arts and crafts, pottery and preschool needs.

-Where to Start looking for crafts supplies in Jeddah:
+First step for art and crafts supplies in Jeddah:

 Here is a rough list of places I frequent.
 I am giving a rough idea of what these shops contain but you may have to check if they have it in stock or not and what else they may have.